alecramsay/pg/docs/_pages/workflow.md

 (6) Opened it in DRA & tweaked a few settings

-(7) For each duplicated Official and Notable map, he added the baseline map as a Custom Overlay
+(7) Tweaked each duplicated Official and Notable map in DRA

 (8) Analyzed the Official & Notable maps relative to the baseline map